‘UFC Fight Night 106: Belfort Vs. Gastelum’ Results, Highlights, Bonuses [Video]

 “Kelvin Gastelum knocked out one of the greatest fighters the UFC has ever seen with an excellent display of boxing and combination strikes to put Vitor Belfort away in the first round in a front of a hostile crowd,” David McCracken wrote for the Bleacher Report.

-Several of Gastelum’s previous fights have been in the welterweight devision, but he has often had trouble cutting weight.
+Several of Gastelum’s previous fights have been in the welterweight division, but he has often had trouble cutting weight.
 His last two fights have been at middleweight.
-After winning both by knock out, it looks like middleweight might be a more comfortable class for Gastelum.
+After winning both by knockout, it looks like middleweight might be a more comfortable class for Gastelum.

 “Belfort looked sharp in the opening two minutes of the fight and was even able to land some punches and show off the creativity that made him one of the most exciting fighters in MMA,” McCracken continued.
 “But once Gastelum tagged Belfort with a jab and a left hook, there was no turning back.”